MarginaliaSearch/www.marginalia.nu/content/log/A_113_rtc/index.md

 ### Bot Mitigation

 Another catch is that it's fairly common to encounter websites with misconfigured bot-mitigation that blocks RSS/Atom retrieval.
-There's a relatively recent [HN thread](https://news.ycombinator.com/item?id=42482684) on the topic, which appears to be a nuisance both on the publisher and consumer end.
+There's a relatively recent [HN thread](https://news.ycombinator.com/item?id=42482684) on the topic.
+It appears to be a nuisance both on the publisher and consumer end.
 You can largely solve this by limiting the number of simultaneous requests to the same root domain.

 ### URI fragments